UsievaladHaponienka/sql-to-xml-converter-magento2.3/README.md

 Now you can run file SqlToXmlConverter.php located in root directory.
 Result can be found in XML/text.xml

 IMPORTANT.
 Script IS NOT perfect and you need to check results manualy.
-The matter of this script is jyust to avoid some routine and save your time.
+The matter of this script is just to avoid some routine and save your time.